shubham3rajput/tyrant-fnd/README.md

 <h1>"FAKE NEWS DETECTION"</h1>
 <br>

-Submitted to Rashtrasant Tukdoji Maharaj Nagpur University, Nagpur in Partial Fulfillment of the Requirements for the Degree of BACHELOR OF ENGINEERING in COMPUTER SCIENCE AND ENGINEERING.
+Submitted to Rashtrasant Tukdoji Maharaj Nagpur University, Nagpur [RTMNU] in Partial Fulfillment of the Requirements for the Degree of BACHELOR OF ENGINEERING in COMPUTER SCIENCE AND ENGINEERING.